berrak/ESP8266-USBHost-Max3421-Shield/README.md

 - The host complies with USB Specification Revision 2.0, i.e., full-/low-Speed 12Mbps/1.5Mbps USB communication.
 - The ESP8266 board power the shield and the MAX3421E with 3.3V.

 The additional built-in GPIO pins from MAX3421E are not connected, and some other signals with the limited availability of pins on the ESP8266 D1-mini.
 See the `schematic` for all details.

+## Planned Improvements/Changes
-The Arduino library is for another shield implementation with `MAX3421E`, so certain aspects may not work exactly as in the example sketches.
-However, we have found that most HID devices are generally recognized.
+The Arduino host shield library is for the Arduino shield implementation with `MAX3421E`.
+However, we have found that USB devices are generally recognized with the `ESP8266 USB Host Shield` since it also uses the `MAX3421E`.
+For planned changes, improvements, and possible encountered issues, please visit the [Github issues tracker](https://github.com/berrak/ESP8266-USBHost-Max3421-Shield/issues).

 ## Suggested items to add to the board